-iTools Administration Server
+4 iTools Administration Server

-Using iTools Administration Server, iTools services (Apache, DNS, FTP, SSL, etc.) can be configured using a modern web browser.
-The web browser interface includes easy-to-use tables and forms that eliminate dealing with cryptic Apache directives and the nuisance of updating IP address aliases for each virtual server.
+Using iTools Administration Server, iTools services (Apache, DNS, FTP, SSL, etc.) can be configured using a web browser.
+The browser may be running directly on an iTools system, or on a remote host connected via a network to the iTools system.
+The web browser interface includes easy-to-use tables and forms that eliminate dealing with cryptic Apache directives.
 Built-in error checking identifies redundant or incomplete entries.
 Updates are immediately available to the network.
 And, of course, all documentation is available on-line via the web.